In the spring of 2019, “Zillow Home Loans” was launched by its parent company Zillow.

 This gave them a quick in to the mortgage business, instead of having to start from the ground up.

-They continue to operate out of Mortgage Lenders of America’s former headquarters in Overland Park, Kansas.
-And also have offices in Irvine, CA and Seattle, WA.
+They originally operated out of Mortgage Lenders of America’s former headquarters in Overland Park, Kansas.
+But now appear to be headquartered in Irvine, CA, with an office in Seattle, WA as well.

 Mortgage Lenders of America was founded in the year 2000 and had approximately 300 employees when Zillow bought them out.